-From your morning jolt (Skybury Café and Roastery, Jaques Coffee Plantation or Coffee Works) or tea (Nerada Tea) to your morning snack purchased from a roadside fruit stall selling tropical delicacies like mangosteens, prepare your tastebuds for a tropical sensation.
+From your morning jolt (Skybury Café and Roastery, Jaques Coffee Plantation or Coffee Works) to your morning snack purchased from a roadside fruit stall selling tropical delicacies like mangosteens, prepare your tastebuds for a tropical sensation.

 It doesn’t stop there – you’ll also find hand whipped ricotta cheesecake, handmade chocolates and yoghurts (Gallo Dairyland or Mungalli Creek Biodynamic Dairy and Farmhouse Cafe) and your final tipple of the day (Mt Uncle Distillery) within easy drive’s reach of one another.

 Take the pressure out of navigating the Atherton Tableland’s food trails yourself and be guided by the pros, letting Brett’s Outback Tasting Adventures take the reins for the day.
-Their day long tour, which departs from Port Douglas, is a curated celebration of the producers found in the region’s ‘food bowl’.
+Their day long tour, which departs from Port Douglas, Cairns City and Cairns Northern Beaches, is a curated celebration of the producers found in the region’s ‘food bowl’.